 Core Practices for Developing Intuition

-| Practice | Primary Benefit | How It Works |
+| Practice | Primary Benefit | How it helps |

 |---|---|---|

-| Mindfulness & Meditation | Mental clarity | Reduces mental noise so subtle signals can surface and be noticed. |
+| Mindfulness & meditation | Mental clarity | Reduces mental noise so subtle signals can surface and be noticed2. |

-| Somatic Awareness | Body intelligence | Teaches you to interpret physical sensations as data. |
+| Somatic awareness | Body intelligence | Teaches you to interpret bodily sensations as data and recall somatic markers when deciding3. |

-| Reflective Journaling | Builds trust | Logs hunches and outcomes so you can measure accuracy over time. |
+| Reflective journaling | Builds trust | Logs hunches and outcomes so you can measure accuracy over time. |

-| Real-World Exercises | Practical application | Tests small hunches in low-stakes situations to build confidence. |
+| Real-world exercises | Practical application | Tests small hunches in low-stakes situations to build confidence. |

 Each practice reinforces the others: meditation clears space to notice the body, and journaling turns impressions into verifiable patterns.